SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/SundaeSDK.md

 ▸ **limitSwap**(`args`, `limitPrice`): `Promise`<[`ITxBuilderComplete`](../interfaces/ITxBuilderComplete.md)\>

 Creates a swap with a minimum receivable limit price.
-The price should be the amount at which you want the order to execute.
+The price should be the minimum amount at which you want the order to execute.
 For example:

 **`Example`**